micheles/micheles.github.io/_posts/2017-05-02-hazard-outputs.md

 will print the hazard curves for each realization as a composite array of N elements, being N the total number of sites.

+The web API will change and it will be possible to download only one realization at the time.
+For instance, in order to download the realization number 21, one will have to access the URL `/hcurves/rlz-21`.
+Alternatively, from the CLI, one will run the command `oq export hcurves/rlz-21`.
+Mean and quantiles, if present, will be extracted from `hcurves/mean`, `hcurves/quantile-0.1`, etc.